-The City of St. Albert believes in the advancement of a fair and equitable society that promotes respect for all A healthy community supports all residents, strengthens the community, reduces causes of disadvantage and inequality and ensures that all residents in fostering a sense of community well-being.
-The City of St. Albert supports the physical, mental, and social well-being of residents thrive and enjoy the best quality of life possible.
+The City of St. Albert believes in the advancement of a fair and equitable society that promotes respect for all residents, strengthens the community, reduces causes of disadvantage and inequality and ensures that all residents in St. Albert thrive and enjoy the best quality of life possible.

-To support community wellbeing, the The City, in partnership with the Government of Alberta, funds preventive social programs, according to the Family and Community Support Services Act and Regulation. and the community have a role in social sustainability to ensure that all residents of St. Albert are knowledgeable with respect to the priority social issues and furthermore are empowered to contribute to the social fabric of the community.
+The City and the community have a role in social sustainability to ensure that all residents of St. Albert are knowledgeable with respect to the priority social issues and furthermore are empowered to contribute to the social fabric of the community.